Clustrix: Query evaluation

 The Clustrix database operates on a distributed cluster of shared-nothing nodes using a query to data approach.
 Here nodes typically own a subset of the data.
 SQL queries are split into query fragments and sent to the nodes that own the data.
 This enables Clustrix to scale horizontally (scale out) as additional nodes are added.

 Data distribution

 The Clustrix database automatically splits and distributes data evenly across nodes with each slice having copies on other nodes.
 Uniform data distribution is maintained as nodes are added, removed or if data is inserted unevenly.
 This automatic data distribution approach removes the need to shard and enables Clustrix to maintain database availability in the face of node loss.

 Performance

 In a performance test completed by Percona in 2011, a three-node cluster saw about a 73% increase in speed over a similarly equipped single MySQL server running tests with 1024 simultaneous threads.

 Additional nodes added to the Clustrix cluster provided roughly linear increases in speed.

+Project cancellation

+MariaDB announced in October 2023 that Xpand (formerly known as Clustrix) had been discontinued.